Chicago Swordplay Guild: Curriculum

 The Guild has a detailed, structured curriculum that focuses on the Italian school of swordsmanship of the 14th–17th centuries.
 This curriculum is divided into three courses of study; medieval swordsmanship, or armizare, Bolognese fencing, and late Renaissance rapier fencing.

 The Medieval Italian Tradition

 The medieval martial arts curriculum is primarily based upon the surviving records of the tradition founded by the Friuli master at arms, Fiore dei Liberi (1350?-1410?).
 Maestro dei Liberi gave no formal name to his school or his martial art, simply calling it l'arte dell'armi or armizare ("the art of arms").
 His art is preserved in the manuscripts he left behind, all entitled il Fior di Battaglia (the Flower of Battle).

-The style of Dei Liberi outlived the founder due to the surviving manuscript of another master-at-arms, separated from dei Liberi by two to three generations of time.
+The style of Dei Liberi survived after the founder's death due to the surviving manuscript of another master-at-arms, separated from dei Liberi by two to three generations of time.
 This later master, Filippo Vadi, is known through the treatise he penned c.
 1482 entitled De Arte Gladiatoria Dimicandi (also "the art of arms").
-Between these two men, we have today a complete martial art of a richness and complexity to stand beside any other in the world.